wojciechHnatiuk/interview_task/README.md

 - Add API testing for backend services
 - Implement data-driven test scenarios

+### Potential Bug Found

+During testing Google's bot prevention mechanism, a potential issue was identified:

+- **Bug Description**: The Recaptcha bot prevention is not triggered in scenarios where it should be, allowing potentially suspicious activity to proceed without verification.

+### Bug Report Template

+To document bugs effectively, the following template should be used:

+#### Bug Report

+- **Environment**:

+  - Browsers: Chrome 137.0.7151.104 (Official Build) (arm64) && Firefox 139.0.4 (aarch64)
+  - OS: macOS Sequoia 15.5
+  - Test Framework: Cypress 14.4.1

+- **Preconditions**:

+  - User is on the Google homepage.
+  - Cookies and local storage are cleared.
+  - Automated testing tool (Cypress) is used for executing this test case

+- **Steps to Reproduce**:

+  1. Navigate to the Google homepage.
+  2. Perform a series of rapid search queries or other actions that should trigger bot detection.

+- **Expected Result**:

+  - The Recaptcha bot prevention page is displayed to verify the user's authenticity.

+- **Actual Result**:

+  - The Recaptcha bot prevention is not triggered, and the user is allowed to proceed without verification.
+  - On the Firefox browser, Recaptcha is triggered less frequently than on Chrome.

+- **Attachments**:
+  - Screenshots of the search results page.
+  - Network logs showing the absence of Recaptcha requests.
+  - Video recording of the test execution.

+This template ensures that bugs are reported consistently and with sufficient detail for debugging and resolution.

 ### Why I would suggest switching to Playwright?

 Playwright offers several advantages over Cypress, making it a compelling choice for end-to-end and component testing: